gelisam/hawk/doc/README.md

 ["1","2","3"]
 ```

-It is also possible to remove the lines separator and work directly on the
-ByteString by passing an empty `--lines-delimiter`.
+Finally, to work directly on the ByteString just pass an empty `--lines-delimiter`.

 ```bash
 > seq 3 | hawk -d -D -a 'show :: ByteString -> String'